ckeditor/ckeditor5/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---

-If you'd like to see this fixed sooner, add 👍 reaction to this post.
+If you'd like to see this fixed sooner, add a 👍 reaction to this post.